Cherleswude History, Family Crest & Coats of Arms

 The surname Cherleswude was first found in West Sussex, where Charlwood House is an early 17th-century timber-framed country house in Lowfield Heath, Crawley.
 "This place was the scene of a sanguinary battle between the Danes and the men of Surrey and Sussex, that occurred near a bridge since called Kilman Bridge, and in which the Danes were defeated with great slaughter."
 Today Charlwood is a village and civil parish in the Mole Valley district of Surrey, but is on the historic county boundary between Surrey and Sussex.

-Important Dates for the Cherleswude family
+Early History of the Cherleswude family

 This web page shows only a small excerpt of our Cherleswude research.
 Another 207 words (15 lines of text) covering the years 1296, 1500, 1779, 1800, 1592, 1500, 1591 and 1688 are included under the topic Early Cherleswude History in all our PDF Extended History products and printed products wherever possible.